alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 * your goods are listed as a dual use or military (this covers both physical goods and skills or services like technical assistance including repairs or maintenance)
 * you’re exporting inside or outside the EU  - the rules are less strict for ‘dual-use goods in the EU
 *  your goods aren't on the ‘consolidated list’ but could still be used for military purposes
-* your goods are banned (or if you were planning to send them to a embargoed country)
+* your goods are banned (or if you were planning to send them to an arms embargoed country)

-‘Dual use’ items include goods, technology, documents or diagrams which meet certain technical standards and could be used for military or civilian purposes (for example nuclear materials; chemical agents, telecommunications, lasers, or machine tools; navigation equipment; aerospace ).
+‘Dual use’ items include goods, technology, documents or diagrams which meet certain technical standards and could be used for military or civilian purposes (for example nuclear materials; chemical agents, telecommunications, lasers, or machine tools; navigation equipment; aerospace).

 $CTA
 [Check if your goods are listed as military or ‘dual use’](https://www.ecochecker.bis.gov.uk/spirefox5live/fox/spire/OGEL_GOODS_CHECKER_LANDING_PAGE/new).